SDU-eScience/Type3-Docs/src/intro/ucloud.rst

 SSH username
 ____________

-Your SSH username will be different from your UCloud username.
+Your SSH username will be different from your UCloud ID.
 For the time being, the only way to see your SSH username is to start a job.

 Users with existing SSH access can see the usernames of all users in their projects using the following command: